solislemuslab/el-zoominario/README.md

 Currently, we do not have the time to guarantee that all comments will be polite, respectful and family-friendly.
 Since we want to make these talks accessible to any audience, we prefer to block comments for now.

 **I want to give a talk or nominate someone to give a talk?**
 Great!
 Please fill out [this google form](https://forms.gle/1kpZE1XrKe9YS9cHA).
+[UW non-discrimination statement](https://compliance.wisc.edu/eo-complaint/).